magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ## Copying and Copy Constructors

 `operator=()` does shallow copy.
-An object created on heap without a copy constuctors or an object created on stack but with pointer variables that point objects on heap will lead to unexpected results since shallow copy don't copy them fully but just the address in pointer variable.
+An object created on heap without a copy constructor or an object created on stack but with pointer variables that point objects on heap will lead to unexpected results since shallow copy don't copy them fully but just the address in pointer variable.
 So a copy constructor is required to rewrite the behavior of the copy operation.

 ```cpp
 import std;